holepunchto/pear-docs/reference/pear/api.md

 Resolves to: `<Boolean>`

-Whether the current window is minmized.
+Whether the current window is minimized.
 Throws a `TypeError` if `self` is a view.

 ### `const { parent } = Pear.Window`  `const { parent } = Pear.View`